Permanent leakage current

 Final situation: 7mA => margin of 13mA = (20mA - 7mA)

-Margin have been increased of about 4 times!
+Margin has been increased of about 4 times!

 The safety first of all